lisianathiruselvan/19AI307_JAVA/Module-05/DAY-5/README.md

 Teaching
 ## ALGORITHM :
 1. Start the program.
-2. Create a class ArrayData:
+2. Create an object of the PhysicsTeacher class.
-a.
-Declare an integer array and a variable for size.
-b.
-Create a method to read array elements from the user.
-3. Create another class ArrayOperation:
-a.
-Create a method findMax() that accepts an ArrayData object.
-b.
-Loop through the array and find the largest element.
+3. Call the printTitle() method inherited from the Beginnersbook class to print the title.
+4. Call the printRole() method inherited from the Teacher class to print the role.
+5. Call the printSubject() method of the PhysicsTeacher class to print the subject.
-4. In the main() method of a class Main:
+6. Call the printSkill() method of the PhysicsTeacher class to print the skill.
-a.
-Create an object of ArrayData and read the input.
-b.
-Create an object of ArrayOperation and call findMax() by passing the ArrayData object.
-5. Display the largest number.
-6. End the program.
+7. End the program.

 ## PROGRAM:
  ```